jimbeezz/life-of-bitard/README.md

 ## 2025-11-17 23:55
 > The future belongs to those who believe in the beauty of their dreams. - Eleanor Roosevelt

+## 2025-11-18 23:55
+> The future belongs to those who believe in the beauty of their dreams. - Eleanor Roosevelt